Published December 5, 2021

 Slack | Team collaboration

-The tools I've already covered are great for social listening, and to enable a fast response social media issues.
+The tools I've already covered are great for social listening, and to enable a fast response to social media issues.
 But, you’ll need more than just monitoring tools to address issues.
 You’ll also need a quick, convenient, and reliable way to alert your social media and marketing teams of any issues that may occur.

 Slack to the rescue!